 Create the classic striped lawn effect thanks to a lawnmower with a rear roller.
 This helps push the grass down into place to achieve the look and helps flatten any unwanted lumps and bumps.
+It also stabilises the mower so it doesn’t tip when you go over an edge.
 A lawnmower with a rear roller is usually slightly heavier than one without.

 To start an electric lawnmower, you simply have to pull a switch or push a button.
 However, petrol lawnmowers come in two different ignition types: recoil and electric.
 Recoil ignition involves pulling a rope to start the petrol engine – just like you would a chainsaw.
-Electric ignition, on all of our ride-on options, requires a key to start your lawnmower as you would your car.
+Electric ignition on ride-on options requires a key to start your lawnmower as you would your car.

 Look for petrol lawnmowers and ride-on tractors with the facility to fit a mulching plug to mulch the grass clippings.
 Mulching involves cutting the grass clippings multiple times into extra fine particles that are then blown down into the lawn to decompose and return valuable nutrients back into the soil.